 About us

-The aim of the Modern Cooking Facility for Africa (MCFA) is to provide up to 4 million Africans with access to clean cooking solutions, in currently seven Sub-Saharan African countries, improving health and climate by reducing indoor air pollution, avoiding CO2 emissions and mitigating deforestation.
+The aim of the Modern Cooking Facility for Africa (MCFA) is to provide up to 4 million Africans with access to clean cooking solutions, in seven Sub-Saharan African countries, improving health and climate by reducing indoor air pollution, avoiding CO2 emissions and mitigating deforestation.

 MCFA will do this by financially incentivising companies offering clean cooking solutions, so-called Cooking Service Providers, to engage in the business of offering affordable, high-quality and energy-efficient clean cooking services and thereby accelerating the creation of a long-term sustainable market.